Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Introduction

-Equally striking is a recurring structual motif of the corresponding Hamiltonians.
-In many such models, the Hamiltonian can be written as the sum of an ``annihilator'' and a Zeeman term: the ferromagnetic scar states are annihilated by the annihilator and thus are insensitive to the interactions, while the Zeeman term produces an equidistant energy spectrum within the scar manifold.
-Dynamically, initial states supported on the ferromagnetic scar subspace exhibit coherent revivals that can be interpreted as collective large-spin precession.
-Moreover, the annihilator itself can typically be further decomposed into a sum of terms built from local projectors that locally annihilate the ferromagnetic scar states.
-This pattern has been identified not only in a wide range of QMBS models (even when scar states are not ferromagnetic), but also in some model, including the AKLT chain, that were initially thought to evade this characterization\,\cite{PhysRevA.107.023318,PhysRevB.108.054412}.
+Equally striking is a recurring structural motif in the corresponding Hamiltonians.
+In many models hosting ferromagnetic scars, the Hamiltonian can be written as the sum of an ``annihilator'' and a Zeeman term: the scar states are annihilated by the former and are therefore insensitive to the interaction part, while the latter produces an equidistant energy spectrum within the scar manifold.
+Dynamically, initial states supported on the scar subspace exhibit coherent revivals that can be interpreted as collective large-spin precession.
+Moreover, the annihilator itself can often be further decomposed into a sum of terms built from local projectors that annihilate the scar states locally.
+This pattern has been identified not only in a wide range of QMBS models (even when scar states are not ferromagnetic), but also in some models, including the AKLT chain, that were initially thought to evade such a characterization\,\cite{PhysRevA.107.023318,PhysRevB.108.054412}.

-The goal of this paper is to clarify these two empirical features, the existence of the ferromagnetic scar states and the decomposition of the Hamiltonian into an annihilator and a Zeeman term, which \textit{a priori}, need not be connected.
+The goal of this paper is to clarify the relation between these two empirical features: the existence of the ferromagnetic scar states and the decomposition of the Hamiltonian into an annihilator and a Zeeman term, which, \textit{a priori}, need not be connected.
 A first step in this direction was taken recently for the $W$ state (the spin-1/2 single-magnon state) via an explicit parent-Hamiltonian analysis\,\cite{gioia2025}.
 Here we extend that perspective to a broad class of QMBS Hamiltonians.
-Under suitable and physically natural assumptions, we prove that the presence of ferromagnetic scar states \textit{forces} the underlying Hamiltonian to admit a decomposition into annihilators built from local projectors and a Zeeman term.
-Our argument shares its mathematical origin with the commutant-algebraic viewpoint on QMBS\,\cite{moudgalya2023} and relies on elementary representation theory of the symmetric group.
+Specifically, we prove the following theorem (informally), \begin{theorem}[Main theorem (informal)] If a local Hamiltonian hosts ferromagnetic scar states as exact eigenstates, then it necessarily admits a decomposition into a Zeeman term and an operator that annihilates the scar manifold; moreover, the annihilating operator is built from local projectors that annihilate the scar states locally. \end{theorem} This structure (annihilator\,$+$\,Zeeman) is a natural generalization of the Shiraishi--Mori construction\,\cite{mori_shiraishi}, and our result shows that this construction is essentially \textit{exhaustive} for a broad class of QMBS.
+The proof of Thm\,\ref{thm:main informal} shares its mathematical origin with the commutant-algebraic viewpoint on QMBS\,\cite{moudgalya2023} and relies on elementary representation theory of the symmetric group.
+Note that the question of when the annihilator admits a fully strictly local decomposition in complete generality remains open, although we also establish such a refinement under additional assumptions.